 Topics and units:

-This course is for learners aged 16-18yrs and or have an Educational Health Care Plan.
+This course is for learners aged 16-18 years and or who have an Educational Health Care Plan.

 Learners need to have obtained an Entry Level 3 qualification or be ready to work at Level 1.